 The DMV must show that a person arrested for driving under the influence:

 - Takes a breath test which shows a Blood Alcohol Concentration (BAC) of .08% or more, or over .01% if under age 21 or on probation for a DUI, or

-at or above the .08% BAC, .01% if under age 21 or on probation for a DUI, or
+- Takes a blood or urine test and the officer believes that the driver is at or above the .08% BAC, .01% if under age 21 or on probation for a DUI, or

 - Refuses to take or fails to complete a blood, breath or urine test of BAC.

 The DMV has the power to revoke, suspend or restrict a licensee’s privilege to operate a motor vehicle in our state after an arrest for DUI.
 This procedure is separate from the criminal case, and any “penalty” imposed is in addition to any court penalties.